Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 24. How long is the period for forbearance or stopped collections?

-If you do not submit your defense to repayment claim within 12 months of making this request, your loans will be taken out of forbearance or stopped collections, and normal payment and collection activity will resume.
+If you do not submit your defense to repayment application within 12 months of making this request, your loans will be taken out of forbearance or stopped collections, and normal payment and collection activity will resume.

 25. I have multiple federal student loans and want to apply for forbearance or stopped collections.
 How does this impact my various federal student loans?

-The forbearance or stopped collections will affect all of a borrower's federal loans, including loans that are not eligible for a borrower defense to repayment loan discharge, such as loans taken out to attend a different institution than the one related to your claim.
+The forbearance or stopped collections will affect all of a borrower's federal loans, including loans that are not eligible for a borrower defense to repayment loan discharge, such as loans taken out to attend a different institution than the one related to your application.
 Note that interest will continue to accrue on all of these federal loans, including subsidized loans, during the forbearance or stopped collections period.

-If you want the forbearance or stopped collections to apply only to those loans related to your borrower defense claim, or if you do not want your loans to continue in forbearance or stopped collections, you must notify your loan servicer after you hear from them confirming the forbearance or stopped collections.
+If you want the forbearance or stopped collections to apply only to those loans related to your borrower defense application, or if you do not want your loans to continue in forbearance or stopped collections, you must notify your loan servicer after you hear from them confirming the forbearance or stopped collections.
 At any time during the forbearance or stopped collections period, you may voluntarily make payments on your loans, including payments for accrued interest, or end the forbearance or stopped collections by contacting your servicer.

 You will not receive a discharge of any of your loans and the forbearance or stopped collections period will end for all of your loans.
 You will be responsible for repaying your loans, including interest that accrued during the forbearance or stopped collections period, under the terms of your promissory note.